nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ```
 The name of the HPA will be the same name as the Deployment.

-Another option for creating custom metrics is to create a manifest file, in this example we are going to show how to create an HPA based on Memory utilization (**reference data: 3.1, 4.1, 4.2, 4.3, 4.4, 4.5, 4.8**):
+Another option for creating custom metrics is to create a manifest file.
+The following example shows how to create an HPA based on Memory utilization (**reference data: 3.1, 4.1, 4.2, 4.3, 4.4, 4.5, 4.8**):
 ``` yaml

 apiVersion: autoscaling/v2beta2